-Fracking, also called “hydraulic fracturing,” is a destructive process that corporations including Halliburton, BP and ExxonMobil use to extract natural gas and oil from rock that lies deep underground.
-They drill a deep well and inject millions of gallons of toxic fracking fluid – a mix of water, sand and harsh chemicals – at a high enough pressure to fracture the rock and release the oil or gas.
+Fracking, short for “hydraulic fracturing,” is a destructive process that corporations including Halliburton, BP and ExxonMobil use to extract oil and natural gas from rock formations deep underground.
+They drill a well and inject millions of gallons of toxic fracking fluid – a mix of water, sand and harsh fracking chemicals – at extreme enough pressure to fracture the rock and release the oil or gas.

-The entire process of fracking — from drilling a well to transporting waste — endangers our water and the health of our communities.
+The entire fracking process — from drilling a well to dealing with the resulting toxic waste — endangers our water and the health of our communities.
 There is clear evidence of the growing damage caused by fracking:

-- Some people who live near fracking sites have become seriously ill from polluted air and contaminated water.
-Others can light their tap on fire due to the amount of methane in their water.
+- Fracking makes people sick.
+Some people who live near fracking sites have beome seriously ill from polluted air and contaminated water.
+Others can light their tap water on fire due to the amount of methane in the water.

 - Chemicals used in fracking are toxic.
-Thanks to government loopholes, the oil and gas industry isn't required to disclose the chemicals they use in the fracking process, but many are known endocrine disruptors and carcinogens.
+Thanks to government loopholes, the oil and gas industry isn't required to disclose the chemicals they use -- but research has found that many are known endocrine disruptors and carcinogens.

-- Communities with fracking have seen declines in property values, increases in crime, and losses in local tourism and agriculture.
+- Fracking hurts our communities.
+Communities with fracking have seen declines in property values, increases in crime, and losses in local tourism and agriculture.
 Pipelines, oil trains and other infrastructure to support fracking add to these harms.

 Corporate influence over our democracy is one of the biggest threats to our food and water, and has paved the way for more fracking.
 Learn more about how a handful of oil and gas companies control the public debate over energy and fracking, and discover the policies and influence peddling that have led to the growth of the fracking industry and how a growing movement is working to ban fracking in Frackopoly: The Battle for the Future of Energy and the Environment by our executive director, Wenonah Hauter.